 So you’re in the market for a truck to tow your “fiver” but can’t decide if the 2WD will meet your needs.
 Many owners have admitted to towing a “fiver” for many years and only needing to use the 4WD system a hand full of times.
 With that in mind, does it really justify the extra layout for the off-road functionality?

 In all fairness, nobody will take their 5th-wheeler deep into really challenging off-road conditions.
-Most owners, even when boon docking don’t ever venture beyond dirt roads, grass camping patches and a few remote back-roads.
+Most owners, even when boondocking don’t ever venture beyond dirt roads, grass camping patches, and a few remote back-roads.

 Let’s look at a few differentiating factors.

 If you compare two identical trucks, one with 4WD and the other 2WD, the first thing that stands out, after the price difference is the tare weight.
-A 2WD will be significantly lighter since it exempt of a few heavy drivetrain components allowing it to haul a few hundred pounds heavier.
+A 2WD will be significantly lighter since it is exempt from a few heavy drivetrain components allowing it to haul a few hundred pounds heavier.